-- 1. Tank tops, halter tops or muscle shirts that expose the shoulders
+- 1. Tank tops, halter tops, or muscle shirts

-- 2. Bare navels or transparent blouses
+- 2. Bare navels or transparent shirts

 - 3. Clothing adorned with foul language or images

-- 4. Torn clothing or clothing with holes, including torn jeans
+- 4. Torn clothing or clothing with holes

-- 5. Sweatpants, sweatsuits, running shorts or workout clothes
+- 5. Articles of clothing that expose cleavage, midriff, or buttocks

-- 6. Articles of clothing that expose cleavage, midriff or buttocks
+- 6. Short skirt or short dress (more than 2" above the knee)

-- 7. Clothing that exposes tattoos
+- 7. Shorts

-- 8. Short skirts
+- 8. Sweatpants

-- 9. Indoor ball hats or bandanas
+- 9. Indoor ball hats or bandannas

-- 10. Nose rings
+- 10. Lip, tongue rings or ear tunnels

 - 11. Excessively wrinkled clothing

-Name Tag
+- 12. Leggings with t-shirt

-You will be assigned a name tag at the front desk.
+Name Tag You will be assigned a name tag at the front desk.
 Please keep it visible through your entire stay with us.